measure-your-life-squad/measure-your-life/api_backend_server/README.md

 ## REST API Definition

 There is an API definition available for the project in the OpenAPI 3.0 format, which can be imported to programs such as Postman or Swagger.

+When developing locally, Swagger UI is also directly coupled to the web server, at the following endpoint: ```localhost:5000/ui```